makelab-kaist/makelab.github.io/_projects/2024_Inline.md

 ---
 title: Inline
-subtitle: 'Inline Visualization and Manipulation of Real-Time Hardware Log for Supporting Debugging of Embedded Programs'
+subtitle: 'Inline Visualization and Manipulation of Real-Time Hardware Logs for Embedded Programs'
 description: 'Inline Visualization and Manipulation of Real-Time Hardware Log for Supporting Debugging of Embedded Programs'
 year: 2024
 featured_image: /images/projects/inline.png # width must be 1600px